gristlabs/grist-help/help/formulas.md

 For exact matches, there is a shortcut to avoid iteration called [lookupRecords](functions.md#lookuprecords), or [lookupOne](functions.md#lookupone) for single matches.
-Just pass the methods the values of columns you require to be matched.
+Just pass the the values of columns you require to be matched.
 For example, here is a formula to look up the product name of a material with a quantity of 52: